zackhuiiiii/SpacySpanBERT/README.md

 ## Contact
-If you have any questions, please contact Giannis Karamanolakis `<gkaraman@cs.columbia.edu>` or create a Github issue.
+If you have any questions, please contact Giannis Karamanolakis `<gkaraman@cs.columbia.edu>`.